moby/vpnkit/README.md

 Licensing
 ---------

-DataKit is licensed under the Apache License, Version 2.0.
+VPNKit is licensed under the Apache License, Version 2.0.
 See [LICENSE](https://github.com/moby/vpnkit/blob/master/LICENSE.md) for the full license text.